JulianLinJuJu/3.10ActivityPart2/assignment.md

 - Use Docker to create a container image of the "Hello World" application.
 - Use the command line to run the container and verify that the application works as expected.

+You may not complete everything and thats ok!

 ### Submission

 - Submit the URL of the GitHub Repository that contains your work to NTU black board.